-4. A student is recommended for removal from the CEN Program if he/she fails to meet the probationary standards placed upon him/her in the semester mentioned in the probationary letter.
+A student is recommended for removal from the CEN Program if he/she fails to meet the probationary standards placed upon him/her in the semester mentioned in the probationary letter.
 The student will receive a letter from the Computer Engineering Program explaining the reasons for the removal.
 The student will have 5 calendar days from the date of the letter to appeal the decision.
 The Computer Engineering Graduate Programs Committee (GPC) will review the case and will make the necessary recommendation.
 The Graduate Program Chair, on behalf of the GPC, will provide a written explanation of the outcome.
 If the outcome is favorable, the student will have to meet all the outlined requirements at the end of the specified period.
 The student will be required to sign an agreement acknowledging the recommendations and the consequences if the requirements are not met.
 If the GPC recommends that the appeal is not granted in favor of the student, the Graduate Program Chair, on behalf of the GPC, will recommend to the Dean of Academic Affairs to remove the student from the CEN Program.
-The student will then have the opportunity to appeal to the Ira A. Fulton Schools Standards Committee which reviews the student's case and makes the final ruling to the Associate Dean and the CEN Program.
-If the appeal is not granted in favor of the student, the Dean of Academic and Student Affairs will recommend to the Office of Graduate College to remove the student from the CEN MS Program.
-The Office of the Graduate College makes the final decision to dismiss the student from the program.
-Please refer to the Office of Graduate College website for policies and procedures or contact the graduate advisor in your respective concentration advising center.
+The Ira A. Fulton Schools Standards Committee reviews the student's case and makes the final ruling to the Associate Dean of Graduate College and the CEN Program.
+If the appeal is not granted in favor of the student, the Dean of Academic and Student Affairs will recommend to Graduate College to remove the student from the CEN MS Program.
+Graduate College makes the final decision to dismiss the student from the program.
+Please refer to the Graduate College website for policies and procedures or contact the graduate advisor in your respective concentration advising center.

-g.
 Academic Integrity